The Explosion Network will plainly and honestly disclose any sponsored content, segments or videos.

 Everyone is accepted: Regardless of age, gender, beliefs, race, or sexual orientation, everyone who follows the first guideline is welcome in the Network community.

-The Network crew jokes around a lot, but it’s important to know the difference between calling someone a name on Pleasure Explosion and listeners repeating the same joke out of context on Twitter or in a Twitch chat.
+The Network crew jokes around a lot, but it’s important to know the difference between one of us jokingly calling one of us a name as a joke and listeners repeating the same joke out of context on Twitter or in a Twitch chat.
 Just consider that context matters and people have feelings.